BenoitClaveau/qwebs-starter-kit-react-native/README.md

 #### Using Android Studio

-Start Android Studio.
+1. Start Android Studio.
-Go to Tools > Android > AVD Manager.
+2. Go to Tools > Android > AVD Manager.
-Start or create a virtual device like Nexus 5.
+3. Create a virtual device like Nexus 5.
+4. Start the virtual device.
-Close Android Studio.
+5. Close Android Studio.

 #### Using command line